nohan-budry/RES-HTTPInfra/README.md

 ## Stage 3

 The objective of this stage was to create a reverse proxy in order to have a unique entry point for the infrastucture.
-We've created a new folder named _apache-reverse-proxy_ inside _docker-images_ that contains a Dockerfile (in order to build an image) and _config_ folder containing the reverse proxy configuration (contains the path to the different containers, need to take into account that the ip adress needs to be the same as the docker containers from apache static and dynamic servers).
+We've created a new folder named _apache-reverse-proxy_ inside _docker-images_ that contains a Dockerfile (in order to build an image) and _config_ folder containing the reverse proxy configuration (contains the path to the different containers).
+Need to take into account that the ip adress needs to be the same as the docker containers from apache static and dynamic servers).

-In order to enable the navigator to send the request we need to modify our DNS configuration by adding to the file "hosts" the ip adress and the host name (demo.res.ch).

 ## Stage 4

 The objective of this stage was to use JQuery in order to make an AJAX request.
-We've added a custom script to *index.html* named *adventurers.js* located at _docker-images/apache-php-images/content/js_ that loads the adventurer's name and lvl's into an element from the html page, this function is executed periodically each two seconds (we've modify the index.html file by adding an _id_ to an h2 to easily edit its content).
+We've added a custom script to *index.html* named *adventurers.js* located at _docker-images/apache-php-images/content/js_ that loads the adventurer's name and level's into an element from the html page, this function is executed periodically each two seconds (we've modify the index.html file by adding an _id_ to an h2 element in order to easily edit its content).

 ## Stage 5